bananazigzags/nodejs2024Q1-service/README.md

 in your browser OpenAPI documentation by typing http://localhost:4000/doc/.
 If you set a different port in .env, please navigate to http://localhost:{PORT}/doc where PORT is one your app is using.
 For more information about OpenAPI/Swagger please visit https://swagger.io/.

+## Running application using Docker

+Create .env folder and copy contents of .env.example

+Run docker compose up.
+During the launch of the app, Prisma client will be generated, and migration script will run.

+If you make any changes in the app, your Docker container will restart

+Use npm run test to verify app is working as expected

+Run docker compose images to see image size for nodejs2024q1-service-app-1 doesn't exceed 500MB

 ## Available endpoints